fluendo/git-upstream-workflow/README.md

 : The URL used for the merge-request/pull-request

 `status`
 : This defines how `guw` should handle the `sync` process.
+Features with the same status compose groups in a strict order:

+1. `integrated` - already integrated, nothing to do;
+the dependant features have been rebased already and the actual feature is no longer considered in any process.
+1. `merged` - already merged, nothing to do;
-In case of `pending`, this branch is still not requested to be integrated on the upstream project.
-In case of `merging`, the branch has already opened a merge-request/pull-request and is waiting for the community to be reviewed.
-In case of `merged`, the branch has already being merged but the other features depending on this have not being rebased yet.
-In case of `integrated`, the dependant features have been rebased already and the actual feature is no longer considered in any process.
+the branch has already being merged but the other features depending on this have not being rebased yet.
+1. `merging`, the branch has already opened a merge-request/pull-request and is waiting for the community to be reviewed
+1. `pending`, this branch is still not requested to be integrated on the upstream project.

+You cannot mix these groups.

 ## Usage
 First you need to install the package
 ```
 pip install git+https://github.com/fluendo/git-upstream-workflow.git
 ```
-After that, you will the command `guw`, with several options, the most used one is to sync branches based on a configuration, simply do:
+After that, you will have the command `guw`, with several options, the most used one is to sync branches based on a configuration, simply do:
 ```
 guw -l debug example1.toml sync -l -b